MichinariNukazawa/vecterion_vge/README.md

-vecterion_vge - vecterion vector graphic editor -
+vecterion_vge - Vecterion vector graphics editor -
 ====

 The Vecterion is true vector graphics editor for linux (and other).